pbklink/motif-core/etc/motif-core.api.md

     getRecord(index: number): IndexedRecord;
     // (undocumented)
     getRecords(): readonly IndexedRecord[];
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecord" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    //
     // (undocumented)
     invalidateRecord(recordIndex: GridRecordIndex): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordFields" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordFields" is marked as @public, but its signature references "GridRecordFieldIndex" which is marked as @internal
-    //
     // (undocumented)
     invalidateRecordFields(recordIndex: GridRecordIndex, fieldIndex: GridRecordFieldIndex, fieldCount: Integer): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordValues" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    // Warning: (ae-incompatible-release-tags) The symbol "invalidateRecordValues" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
-    //
     // (undocumented)
     invalidateRecordValues(recordIndex: GridRecordIndex, invalidatedValues: readonly GridRecordInvalidatedValue[]): void;
     // (undocumented)